-The American Indian College Fund (the Fund) was created in 1989 by the tribal colleges and universities to raise money for scholarships and tribal college support.
-It helps to fund the 34 TCUs, educating the mind and spirit.
+Despite federal recognition and funding and the progress of Indian education, TCUs remain the most poorly funded higher education institutions in the country.
+The American Indian College Fund (the Fund) was created in 1989 by the tribal colleges and universities to raise additional money for scholarships and TCU support.
+It helps to fund the 34 TCUs.

 In addition to providing a higher education, TCUs also provide necessary services to American Indian communities such as diabetes education and prevention, HIV education, daycare and health centers, libraries, computer centers, indigenous research, language preservation classes, community activities, and lifelong learning programs.